 Six years is a LONG time in the world of mobile phones.
 In fact, it’s practically ancient history.
 For this reason, it is now impossible to recommend the iPhone 5c to anybody – even those looking for a bargain.

 The iPhone 5c is too old and too underpowered for 2019’s market.
 And while the handset has had a good run, it is now definitely over the hill when it comes to usability and performance.
-If you want a 4in iPhone, get the iPhone SE instead – it’s newer and still very much a viable option in 2019.
+If you want a smaller iPhone, get the iPhone SE 2020 instead; it’s immensely powerful and it will get iOS supports well in the mid-to-late 2020s.

 iPhone 5c Review: The Good